alphalon/kotlin-scripting/README.md

 The DIR comment specifies in which directory the script should be executed.
 If not present, scripts will be executed in the working directory.

-The _dir-spec_ supports an absolute path, a path relative to the home directory using the tilde notation, and variable substitution to an absolute path.
+The _dir-spec_ supports an absolute path, a path relative to the home directory using the tilde notation, and variable substitution to an absolute path using the dollar sign ($).

 For example, to always a particular script run in the project directory, add the `//DIR $KO_PROJECT` comment to your file.